AnShuai666/CUDA_STUDY/README.md

 Thank you for watching!

-Please free to ask questions for An Shuai and Yang Feng!
+Please feel free and relax to ask questions for An Shuai and Yang Feng!

 An Shuai: